ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 ## The statistical models

 Our modeling framework takes after the hierarchical Bayesian approach developed by C. Wikle, M. Berliner, and N. Cressie (1998; after Berliner 1996).
 The CAR-AR model specification to be discussed here was described in that article.
 However, they adopted an approach similar to one described by Cliff and Ord (1981, p.
 233), a kind of first-order vector auto-regression that inludes time-lagged spatial neighbors.
+Santos-Fernandez et al. (2022) extend this to model stream network data (implemented in the <a href="https://edgarsantos-fernandez.github.io/SSNbayes/">SSNbayes</a> R package, with Stan).

 The CAR-AR model (defined below) was proposed again by A. Rushworth, D. Lee, and R. Mitchell (2014), who implement it in the 'CARBayesST' R package (our specification differs from theirs only in minor ways).
 They reference a similar model that was introduced by M.D.
 Ugarte and others (Urgarte et al. 2012).
 Ugarte et al. are working within the alternative modeling framework introduced by Knorr-Held (2000), which remains very popular.
 I will note various advantages of the present framework after I have introduced it.